openreview/dblp-rdf-service/dev-notes.md

   },
 ```

-The structure of the /reference that is used to update a note
+The  structure  of  the  /reference  that   is  used  to  update  a  note  (only
+content.authorids is updated)

 ```

   let updateNoteObject = {